JoyBiswas1403/AI_ML_Internship_Elevate_Labs/README.md

 ## 🛠 How to Use This Repository

 1. Navigate to a task folder (e.g., Task1/, Task2/).
-2. Run the provided notebooks/scripts.
+2. Open the provided Jupyter notebooks or Python scripts.
 3. Explore datasets, plots & summaries.
-4. Read the task’s README.md for methodology.
+4. Read the task’s README.md for methodology & insights.

 ---